btemplep/authzee/docs/specification.md

 ## Grants

-Grants are the Authzee unit of authorization.
+Grants are the Authzee authorization rules.
 They query the request and grant data using the specified JSON query language.

 ### Grant Example